horeilly1101/horeilly1101/README.md

 ### Hey 👋 I'm Hugh.

-I'm a senior at Rice studying math and computer science.
+Senior at Rice interested in software engineering, applied math, and computer systems.
-Next fall, I'll be joining Plaid full time as a software engineer in their San Francisco office.
-My current interests and curiosities
-are: applied math, approximation algorithms for hard problems, computational geometry, and formal and natural language processing.
+Returning to Plaid full time in the fall.
+You can find me [here](https://www.linkedin.com/in/hughjoreilly/).